 Unless specified in Table 6.2B.3.3-1, for inter-band carrier aggregation with uplink assigned to LTE and NR bands, the requirements in [2] clause 6.2.3 apply for NR uplink component carrier and the requirements in [4] clause 6.2.4 apply for LTE uplink component carrier.

-For inter-band EN-DC with uplink assigned to LTE and NR bands and specified in Table 6.2B.3.3-1 these requirements apply on each component carrier if LTE and NR component carriers are active.
+Unless otherwise stated, for inter-band EN-DC with uplink assigned to LTE and NR bands and specified in Table 6.2B.3.3-1, the combined requirements and allowed A-MPR are applibale on both LTE and NR bands when LTE and NR component carriers are active.
 The requirements in Table 6.2B.3.3-1 are specified in terms of an additional spectrum emission requirement.
 The emission requirements specified in Table 6.2B.3.3-1 also apply for the frequency ranges that are less than FOOB (MHz) from the edge of the channel bandwidth specified in TS 36.101 [4] and TS 38.101-1 [2], respectively.